cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-pangu933.md

 The Pangu application can now be opened from home screen.
 {: .notice--primary}

-## Running Pangu
+## Running Pangu9

-1. Open the Pangu application from your home screen
+1. Open the Pangu9 application from your home screen
   - Allow notifications if prompted
 1. Tap "Start"
 1. Lock the device